Sayan2105/project_management/README.md

-# 🗂️ Project Management Tool
+# Project Management Tool

 A full-stack project management app — built with **Django REST Framework** on the backend and **React + TypeScript** on the frontend.
-Think of it like a lightweight Jira: you log in, create projects, and track tasks inside them.
+Here you can log in, create projects, and track tasks inside them.

-> ⚠️ The assignment asked for Node.js, but Python/Django was explicitly permitted for this submission.
+ The assignment asked for Node.js, but Python was explicitly permitted for this submission.
 Every functional requirement is met.

 ---

-## 🔴 Red Pill — What This Project Actually Does (Plain English)
+## What This Project Actually Does

-- You register/login → you get a **JWT token** (like a VIP wristband)
+- You register/login → you get a **JWT token**
-- Every request after that carries that wristband — so the backend knows who you are
+- Every request after that carries that token — so the backend knows who you are
 - You create **projects** (like folders) and **tasks** inside them (like to-do items inside folders)
-- The frontend is a React app in TypeScript — talks to the backend via Axios
+- The frontend is a React app in TypeScript — connects to the backend via Axios
 - The database is **PostgreSQL** — running locally

 ---

-## 📁 Project Structure
+## Project Structure

 ```
 root/
-├── backend/              # Django project
+├── backend/
 │   ├── core/             # Settings, URLs, config
 │   ├── users/            # Register, login, JWT
 │   ├── projects/         # Projects + Tasks CRUD